ufal/npfl114/exam/questions.md

   it is computed (be sure to explicitly state over what is being normalized in case of fully connected layers and convolutional layers).
 [5]

-- Sketch a tagger architecture utilizing word embeddings, recurrent character-level word embeddings and two sentence-level bidirectional RNNs with a residual connection.
-[10]
+- Draw a tagger architecture utilizing word embeddings, recurrent character-level word embeddings (including how are these computed from individual characters), and two sentence-level bidirectional RNNs with a residual connection.
+Where would you put the dropout layers [10]

 #### Questions@:, Lecture 8 Questions
 - Considering a linear-chain CRF, write down how a score of a label sequence